 It’s good to have records on paper, but you should also have copies.
 The best place to keep them is online.
 Storing records on a hard disk is an excellent idea, but the disk can be destroyed or tampered with.
 So also consider storing the records on the cloud.
 There’s no true physical location, so there’s no way to damage your data.

 Recordkeeping can be a time-consuming task, too.
 It’s best to back up everything on a weekly basis, at the very least.
 Making frequent backups not only updates your records in a timely fashion, it does so in a way where that information is still fresh in your employees’ minds.

 When it comes to grows, experimentation lies at the heart of crafting in-house trade secrets.
 We all trust our lead growers to do their best work possible and keep their grow secrets confidential, but what happens if they aren’t your lead growers forever?
 They may move on to a new position and, if they do, they’re taking their best-kept secrets with them.

 With detailed logs, you don’t have to worry.
 Anything and everything done in the grow can be accessed by you and any new growers you bring on board.
 This information is, after all, your proprietary data.

-Additionally, assuming your growers never leave, these records help everyone keep track of what’s been done in the past.
+Additionally, these records help everyone keep track of what was done in the past.
 As a team, you can comb through this data to improve water/feeding schedules, lighting methods, or anything else that happens in your grow rooms.
 The more information you have available, the better you can pinpoint problem areas or find new ways to make your grow more efficient.

 © 2017 CAN Performance Group, LLC.
 All rights reserved.